-Axtel, as a group, has 3 (three) single concessions for commercial use granted by the Federal Telecommunications Institute ("IFT" for its acronym in Spanish), one in favor of Axtel S.A.B. de C.V., another one given to Alestra Servicios Móviles, S.A. de C.V., and another one in favor of Alestra Innovación Digital, S de R.L de C.V, under which the Company is duly authorized to provide any telecommunications and/or broadcasting service, including, but not limited to the services of local fixed and mobile telephony; national and international long distance, SMS (short message service), purchase or rental of network capacity for the generation, transmission or reception of data, signals, writings, images, voice, sounds and other information of any nature; rental of digital circuits, etc.
+Axtel, as a group, has 3 (three) single concessions for commercial use granted by the Federal Telecommunications Institute ("IFT" for its acronym in Spanish), one in favor of Axtel S.A.B. de C.V., another one given to Alestra Servicios Móviles, S.A. de C.V., and another one in favor of Axe Redes e Infraestructura, S.A. de C.V, under which the Company is duly authorized to provide any telecommunications and/or broadcasting service, including, but not limited to the services of local fixed and mobile telephony; national and international long distance, SMS (short message service), purchase or rental of network capacity for the generation, transmission or reception of data, signals, writings, images, voice, sounds and other information of any nature; rental of digital circuits, etc.

 In addition, Axtel S.A.B. de C.V. has concessions to use, take advantage of, and exploit frequency bands for specific use in the frequencies of 7 GHz.
-(1 concession), 10 GHz.
-(15 concessions), 15 GHz.
+(2 concessions), 10 GHz.
+(17 concessions), 15 GHz.
 (4 concessions), 23 GHz.
 (6 concessions) and 38 GHz.
 (5 concessions).

 The concession of Axtel S.A.B de C.V. is currently used to provide fixed services to the business and government market.
-Alestra Servicios Móviles uses its unique concession to provide mobile services in both the MVNE and MVNO modalities.
-The Company has plans to use the unique Alestra Innovación Digital concession to provide services to the government market.
+Alestra Servicios Móviles uses its only concession to provide mobile services in both the MVNE and MVNO modalities and the Axe Redes concession is used to provide residential services.

-It is worth mentioning that in the year 2021, the IFT authorized the transition to a Single Concession Contract of a Public Telecommunications Network Concession of Alestra Innovation Digital, a situation that terminates the restructuring strategy of Axtel Concessions as a group that began in 2019.
+It is worth mentioning that in the year 2021, the IFT authorized the transition to a Single Concession Contract of a Public Telecommunications Network Concession of Axe Redes (formerly Alestra Innovation Digital), a situation that terminates the restructuring strategy of Axtel Concessions as a group that began in 2019.